shanji361/XeniumMistyAnalysis/README.md

 ---
 -->
 # 1. Summary
-This tutorial analyzes a Xenium-derived human lung cancer dataset using Giotto and MISTy to identify cell types, estimating pathway activities, and modeling spatial cell and pathway interactions to gain insights into the tumor microenvironment.
+This tutorial analyzes a Xenium-derived human lung cancer dataset using Giotto and MISTy to examine how variations in cell-type composition and pathway activity shape spatial gene expression patterns.

 # 2. Environment Setup and Library Initialization
 **Setting up the working environment and loading necessary libraries.**